9 Places Associated with Historical Figures Who Loved Kanagawa

 TEL: 0465-63-7788

-Opening hours: 9:00-16:30 (entry until 16:00)
+Opening hours: 9:00-16:30 (last entry at 16:00)

-Admission fee: Adults ¥600 (¥500), Elementary and junior high school students ¥300 (¥200)
+Admission fee: Adults ¥600 (¥500), elementary and junior high school students ¥300 (¥200)

 [Manyo Park] (Yugawara)

-Autumn leaves at Manyo Park (Photo provided by Yugawara Onsen Tourism Association)
+Autumn leaves at Manyo Park

-Manyo Park was chosen as one of the "Top 100 Historical Parks in Japan."
-Within the park, there are plants and flowers that appear in the Manyoshu, an anthology of poems about Yugawara Onsen.
+Manyo Park was selected as one of Japan's Top 100 Historical Parks.
+Within the park, plants and flowers that appear in the Manyoshu, a collection of poems about Yugawara Onsen, are planted.

-◎Origin of the park name◎
+◎The origin of the park name◎

-The steam from the hot springs gushing out from the banks of the Toi River in Ashigara sways and floats in the air, unsteady, and the girl never says that their relationship is unreliable (it can't be helped that it is unreliable).
-I read about the feelings of a man who is so in love that he is overcome with anxiety.
+The steam from the hot springs bubbling up on the banks of the Toi River in Ashigara sways and floats unsteadily in the sky, and the girl never says that their relationship is unreliable (it just can't be helped that it is unreliable).The story depicts the feelings of a man who is so in love that he is consumed with anxiety.

 *Toi is the former name of the Yugawara area.